StatisticalRethinkingJulia/MambaModels.jl/README.md

 ## Introduction

-This package contains Julia versions of selected code snippets and mcmc models contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
+This package contains Julia versions of some mcmc models contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

+The examples in this package are using Mamba.jl to simulate the draws.

+## Documentation

+- [**STABLE**][docs-stable-url] &mdash; **documentation of the most recently tagged version.**
+- [**DEVEL**][docs-dev-url] &mdash; *documentation of the in-development version.*

+## Acknowledgements

+The  documentation has been generated using Literate.jl and Documenter.jl based on several ideas demonstrated by Tamas Papp in  [DynamicHMCExamples.jl](https://tpapp.github.io/DynamicHMCExamples.jl).

+## Questions and issues

+Question and contributions are very welcome, as are feature requests and suggestions.
+Please open an [issue][issues-url] if you encounter any problems or have a question.

 [docs-dev-img]: https://img.shields.io/badge/docs-dev-blue.svg
 [docs-dev-url]: https://statisticalrethinkingjulia.github.io/MambaModels.jl/latest